mui/material-ui/docs/data/material/components/drawers/drawers.md

 The amount the drawer appears by can be configured using `discoveryAmount`, and it can be disabled using `disableDiscovery`.

-If you are on mobile, you can click near the edge of the screen to discover the drawers.
+Using a mobile device or mobile view, you can touch near the edge of the screen to discover the drawers.

 {{"demo": "pages/components/drawers/SwipeableDiscoveryAmount.js"}}